Viewing in the WebGUI¶

 A few of the most common state types are:

-For TCP connections, the side with this status considers the connection closed, or no traffic has been received.
+For TCP connections the side with this status considers the connection closed, or the firewall has not received any traffic.

 A TCP connection is considered fully established by this side.